-Key Words: Sensation, Mental foramen, Mental nerve
+Key Words: Sensation; Mental foramen; Mental nerve

-treating a mandibular fracture with open reduction and ostheo synthesis we expected to and one but found three foramina.
+expected to and one but found three foramina.
 We considered only two to be of significance due to the small diameter of the third nerve but took care not to damage any of the nerves.